 - Understand multiple analytical functions

 - Knowledge of machine learning

-A data analyst is usually the person who can do basic descriptive statistics, visualize data and communicate data points for conclusions.
-They must have a basic understanding of statistics, a very good sense of databases, the ability to create new views, and the perception to visualize the data.
-Data analytics can be referred to as the basic level of data science.
+A data analyst is usually the person who can do basic descriptive statistics, visualize data, and communicate data points for conclusions.
+They must have a basic understanding of statistics, a perfect sense of databases, the ability to create new views, and the perception to visualize the data.
+Data analytics can be referred to as the necessary level of data science.

-A data analyst should be able to take a specific question or a specific topic and discuss what the data looks like and represent that data to relevant stakeholders in the company.
+A data analyst should be able to take a specific question or topic, discuss what the data looks like, and represent that data to relevant stakeholders in the company.
 If you’re looking to step into the role of a data analyst, you must gain these four key skills:

 - Knowledge of mathematical statistics

 - Fluent understanding of R and Python